- Learning at Yale

 Yes.
 But Eli Whitney students must make a separate application to the Yale Summer Session.
 Please visit the Yale Summer Session website.

-Eli Whitney students are not eligible for on-campus undergraduate housing, but incoming Eli Whitney students may apply for graduate dormitory housing.
-Graduate dormitories are for single students only, not for families.
+Eli Whitney students are not eligible for on-campus undergraduate housing.
 Many Eli Whitney students live in rental apartments in New Haven.
 Yale students have access to a list of available rental off-campus properties.

 Check the Yale College academic calendar, as is applicable to students in the Eli Whitney program.